rbw/nawano/README.md

             100% OSS, BSD-2
 ```

-Nawano is a simple, fast and secure Nano currency management software that lets you set up a light-wallet locally on your machine and get started in just a few minutes — without doing any syncing, and without having to trust a wallet provider on the *World Wide Web*.
+Nawano is a simple, fast and secure way to manage your Nano funds locally—without doing any syncing, and without having to trust a wallet provider on the *World Wide Web*.

 Seeds are encrypted with AES-256 and never leaves your computer.

-Node communication is done over RPC, using either a remote backend (such as Canoe) or a local node.
+Node communication is done over RPC; locally or using a remote backend (such as Canoe).

 **Want to know more about Nano?**